Today we are going to make a DIY Batman Costume!

 (I print in gray scale.)

-Cut out the shapes, but NOT along the lines you drew, cut around them leaving a margin.
+Cut out the batman shapes, but NOT along the lines you drew, cut around them leaving a margin.

-Using a straight or zig zag stitch, sew along the inside edges of both the bat and the oval, in matching thread, securing it in place.
+Using a straight or zig zag stitch, sew along the inside edges of both the batman logo and the oval, in matching thread, securing it in place.
 Be sure to drop the needle when you pivot to make the turns.
 I went with a straight stitch that was just a bit longer than my normal topstitching length.

 BAM!
 POW!
 We are ready to draft some DIY Batman Costume pants!

-Take the pants pattern and fold it in half length wise matching up the inseams.
+Your first step for the costume pants is to take the pants pattern and fold it in half length wise matching up the inseams.

 Measure 1 1/2″ down from the top of the pattern piece onto the outseam.
 This shows you the top of the finished waist after you have sewn the elastic in and folded it over.